Our Impact

 FOR COMMUNITY

-Our bakeries bring nutritious, fortified baked goods to their community, and boost the local economy through employment and purchase of goods.
+Our bakeries bring nutritious, fortified baked goods to their community, and boost the local economy through employment and purchase of ingredients.
+We support women in pursuing entrepreneurship and income-generating projects post-retirement, enabling them to continue supporting themselves, their families, and their communities beyond active employment within the bakery.

 A bright future